StevenTammen/bibledocs.org/content/verse-by-verse-studies/genesis/genesis-1/_index.md

 Aside from the textual evidence, taking the beginning in a definite way would seem to imply that space and time were somehow already in existence during God's creation of the heavens and the Earth.
 This causes theological problems (or at least can) as it muddles God's eternal existence and externality to material creation.

 God exists as three persons that share one essence.
 This doctrine is known as the Trinity.
-All three members of the Trinity existed before the material universe itself existed.
+All three members of the Trinity existed together in perfect unity before the material universe itself existed.
 God exists "outside" spacetime.
 (Sometimes "space and time" are written together as "spacetime," since physicists have shown that the two things are closely related).

 When God commanded spacetime to come into existence from nothing, it did.
 God's existence is in no way linked to the beginning of the material universe.
 In fact, it is actually right and proper to say that God existed *before* time, because he created time.